 What are the best outdoor toys for kids?
-Check out this fantastic list of backyard toys for kids, perfect for ages 1 – 12.
-This curated list of toys is broken up by price and has been kid-tested throughout the years.
+This article is a fantastic list of 50+ backyard toys for kids perfect for ages 1 – 12.
+This curated list is broken up by price and has been kid-tested throughout the years.

 What are the best outdoor toys for kids?